The

 The US doesn't think so.
 In a new report out yesterday, the government's own internal watchdog took a close look at "efforts to quantify the economic effects of counterfeit and pirated goods."
 After examining all the data and consulting with numerous experts inside and outside of government, the Government Accountability Office concluded (PDF) that it is "difficult, if not impossible, to quantify the economy-wide impacts."

-Of special interest to our class, Music Law in the Digital Age cites piracy numbers on page 105 from the Institute for Policy Innovation.
+Music Law in the Digital Age cites piracy numbers on page 105 from the Institute for Policy Innovation.
 Although these numbers are more conservative that the most ridiculed numbers above, Ars Technica does not have kind words for the Institute:

 The content industries basically punted, pointing to three surveys done by a single guy, Stephen Siwek of the Institute for Policy Innovation.
 GAO looked specifically at Siwek's work, all of which seeks to model effects of piracy on the entire US economy.